awillinger/SteamGroupToolkit/README.rst

 How to use
 -----

+#.
+Clone this repository:
+  git clone git
+#.
+Do something else

 License
 -----
 This Program is licensed under the GPLv3.
 You may redistribute this as long as you license it again with the GPLv3.